How to Open A CSCS Account and Trade Stocks In Nigeria

-Whether you are investing in shares of quoted companies, or in the unquoted shares traded at the OTC platform or you are investing in government bonds; you are expected to have a CSCS Account.
+Whether you are investing in the shares of quoted companies, or in unquoted shares traded at the OTC platform or you are investing in government bonds; you should have a CSCS Account.

-- It is a requirement for investment in securities traded in Nigerian capital market
+- It is a requirement for investing in securities traded in Nigerian capital market

-- CSCS is the primoary depository service provider for the Nigerian capital market
+- CSCS is the primary depository service provider for the Nigerian capital market

-- The Securities and Exchange Commission has given a deadline to eliminate the issuance of physical share certificate.
-Thus, all investment in shares shall be electronically held,
+- The Securities and Exchange Commission has given a deadline to eliminate the issuance of physical share certificate and to hold all investment in shares electronically,

 - It is easy to monitor your investment portfolio with a CSCS account